e-bssn/e-bssn.github.io/datenschutz-sportyone.md

 Privacy Policy
 Last updated: [August 21, 2025]

-This privacy policy applies to the App (hereinafter “the App”), which allows users to connect with course instructors, book courses, and track their progress.
+This privacy policy applies to the App SportyOne, which allows users to connect with course instructors, book courses, and track their progress.

 1. Collection and Use of Personal Data
 The App collects certain personal data to provide its functions and facilitate communication between users and course instructors.
 This data is transmitted to our servers via a secure connection and stored in an online database.